chinghung2000/BIC21404DatabaseProject_QuizSystem/README.md

 # BIC21404DatabaseProject_QuizSystem
 The project is a web-based quiz system for students and lecturers.
-The system can help to manage all quizzes, assessments and another entries like an college academic management system.
+The system can help to manage all quizzes, assessments and another entries like a college academic management system.